dnv-opensource/farn-demo/ospCaseBuilder/README.md

+#  ospCaseBuilder Demo

-#  Demo: Using ospCaseBuilder to build an OSP simulation case
+Demo showing the usage of ospCaseBuilder to build an OSP simulation case.

 ## Prepare

-edit caseDict and adjust libSource variable to point to the library folder containing the fmu's
+Edit caseDict and adjust libSource variable to point to the library folder containing the fmu's.

 ~~~cpp
 _environment